Call To Die

 Video Timelines of the Various Millennial Views

-The following videos were posted on "Vimeo" by someone referring to himself as "Puirtan Reformed."
+The following videos were posted on "Vimeo" by someone referring to himself as "Puritan Reformed."
 The videos are lightly animated diagrams of the various millennial positions: amillennialism, premillennialism, and postmillennialism.
 The videos are helpful for a quick overview of the various positions, but they unfortunately include very few references to the Scriptures used by proponents of the different positions (thus making them nearly useless in terms of evaluating which position may be the most biblical).

 Amillennial Timeline from Puritan Reformed on Vimeo.